 Posted by Eva Owens

 Home care can be a very private affair, as it takes place at home and it can involve personal care.
-Both care providers and clients can be vulnerable in these situations.
+Both care providers and consumers can be vulnerable in these situations.
 Privacy and discretion are always important factors to keep in mind.

 Carina does a lot to protect your privacy.
-Here's a list of what Carina does to protect you and what you can do to help create a respectful environment while searching for a new client or home care job.
+Here's a list of what Carina does to protect you and what you can do to help create a respectful environment while searching for a new consumer or home care job.

 - All user entered data is stored and encrypted in a HIPAA compliant security layer in a cloud storage environment.
 (Translation: We protect all of your data in the same way that a doctor’s office protects your medical records.)